dazaku/dazaku/README.md

 *if i ignore your whisper, it isnt on purpose. after a certain amount of time you cant reply to whispers that got sent :(( i will not help with party limits! i am always already in a party*

-if you cant already tell, i am a proshipper. my current fave ships are dazaku and mattlouis! i also enjoy dazatsu, sterlingcest, florimatt and adamil.
+if you cant already tell, i am a proshipper. my current fave ships are dazaku and mattlouis! i also enjoy dazatsu, doushino, sterlingcest, florimatt and adamil.

 theres more ships i enjoy besides this, but this is all i feel like listing :P
 </div>